LiamSnow/igloo/interface/README.md

 # Igloo Interface

-Communications interface between Igloo and Floes.
+Communications interface between Igloo and Extensions.

 TODO docs (for now see `../example_provider`)